Automated-Amphibians/automated-amphibians.github.io/seasons/2023/season.md

 title: Season Build Log
 ---

-The 2023 FRC Season "Charged Up!" has begun.
-Despite some early obstacles, we're making rapid progress towards a drivable chassis.
+The 2023 FRC Season "Charged Up!" is in full swing!
+While we are done with most updates before states...

 ![](/assets/Robotplacingcone.jpg)

-Currently in progress is bumpers and wiring and mounting of components to the chassis.
+We hope to add an Orange Pie for visual recognition and add a intake on the ground to be able to use the Orange Pie to its max